tlslink/anylink-client/README.md

 ## Download

 - Fork this project and compile it using github action
-- Join the QQ group by donating to this project
+- Join the QQ group by donating to the project
 - You may be able to find releases from other forks

 ### Windows